elizabethcook21/Teiko/README.md

 I wanted to separate out the visualization code (app.py) from the functional code (TechInterview.py) which is why I separated the files.
 Within the TechInterview.py file there are four functions, one for each requested component of the technical interview.

 ## Dashboard Link
-Access the live dashboard here: Your Dashboard Link
+Access the live dashboard here: [Teiko Interview](https://teikointerview.streamlit.app/)